Yun Jin: Appearances

-In the fictional world of Teyvat Continent in Genshin Impact, there is a bustling port city called "Liyue Harbor" known for its commercial prosperity and cultural richness.
-Yun Jin is a local performing artist in Liyue Harbor and a successor of the traditional art form "Liyue opera" skilled in creating and performing opera.
-In the game, she promotes innovation in traditional "Liyue opera", shifting from past themes primarily focusing on praising demons and immortals to telling stories of the human race itself.
+In the fictional world of Genshin Impact, the continent of Teyvat is home to the bustling, culturally vibrant port city of Liyue Harbor in Liyue.
+Yun Jin is a local opera-performing artist and a bearer of the traditional art of "Liyue Opera," skilled in both its composition and performance.
+In the game's story, she pushes the boundaries of this traditional art form, shifting its themes from tales of archons and adepti to stories centered on the lives of ordinary people.

-Yun Jin comes from a prestigious family of Liyue opera artists; her mother was a renowned actress in Liyue Harbor, and her father was a playwright.
-Influenced by her family, Yun Jin learned Liyue opera from a young age and inherited her grandfather's legacy, becoming the director of the Yun-Han Opera Troupe and responsible for various tasks within the troupe.
-Because of this, she is respectfully addressed as "Director Yun" by the business community.
-The Yun-Han Opera Troupe is the resident opera troupe of the "Heyu Tea House" in Liyue Harbor.
-Old opera fans refer to Yun Jin's grandfather as "Mr. Yun".
-Inheriting the opera troupe, Yun Jin earned the respect of opera fans through her performances and also inherited the title "Mr. Yun."
+Yun Jin comes from a long-established family of performing arts.
+Her mother was a renowned actress in Liyue Harbor, and her father an opera playwright.
+Influenced by her family, Yun Jin studied Liyue Opera from a young age.
+As an adult, she inherited her grandfather's mantle and became the head of the Yun-Han Opera Troupe, taking charge of its affairs both big and small.
+Because of this, merchants respectfully call her "Ms. Yun."

-Following the release of Version 2.4 Fleeting Colors in Flight in Genshin Impact, players can obtain Yun Jin through wishes in the game or choose to invite her to join their team after meeting certain conditions during the Lantern Rite event starting on January 25, 2022.
-In the game, Yun Jin is a support character reliant on defense, providing buffs to team members to increase their damage dealt to enemies and monsters.
-She is not suitable as a primary damage dealer in the team.
+Following the release of Version 2.4 Fleeting Colors in Flight in Genshin Impact, players can obtain Yun Jin through the game's gacha system or choose to invite her to join their team after meeting certain conditions during the annual Lantern Rite event.
+In combat, Yun Jin is a support character reliant on defense, providing buffs to team members to increase their damage dealt to enemies and monsters.
 Her elemental skill releases a protective shield and provides a Geo element bonus to attacks.
 Her elemental burst "Cliffbreaker's Banner" increases the damage dealt by all characters in the team based on Yun Jin's defense for a duration.